All Episodes

 Thank you.

-That that just means the world to me.
+That just means the world to me.

-I know everybody out there has their like, you know, baggage of issues, but you know, I wake up in the morning and you know, uh the term Yehudi too means to be grateful.
+But, you know, I wake up in the morning and, you know, the term Yahoo Diju means to be grateful.

-I mean she talked to you the way she talked to me.
+Well, she talked to you the way she talked to me.

-The people that are most aware, the people that are the most understanding are people that have been through very challenging times in their life.
+The people that I find the most thoughtful in life, the people that are most aware, the people that are the most understanding are people that have been through very challenging times in their life.

-And you know, you've been a long time caller to this radio show.
+And, you know, you've been a longtime caller to this radio show.

 I know already you're one of those people.